 With the price of a single Bitcoin sitting at $10,625 at the time of writing, this proves a worthwhile venture.
 However, to ensure that coins cannot be minted too quickly, Bitcoin protocol makes it incrementally more difficult to verify blocks.
 Approximately every 2,000 blocks, or every two weeks, the system is recalibrated.
 Miners must keep upgrading to stay on top of their venture.
 This requires increasing computing energy, and in turn, using increasing amounts of electricity.
 The more electricity used, the higher the carbon footprint.

-Despite Bitcoin miners being incredibly dispersed and making up just under 1 percent of global electricity usage, they have still managed to match the total energy usage of countries such as Sri Lanka, Jordan and even Switzerland.
+Despite Bitcoin miners being incredibly dispersed and making up just under one percent of global electricity usage, they have still managed to match the total energy usage of countries such as Sri Lanka, Jordan and even Switzerland.
 Moreover, Bitcoin miners use about five times as much energy as they did a year ago, and they show no signs of slowing down.

 In response to the Joule report, CoinShares, a company dealing in online currency asset management, made the claim that up to 75 percent of the energy used to mine Bitcoin was from renewable sources.